oxja/PythonSetTheory/README.md

 `from setRelations import *`

-Sets are denoted similarly to lists, with the empty set depicted as []:
+Sets are defined similarly to lists, with the empty set depicted as []:

 `S = ["a", "b", "c", []]`